 The camp maintains a standard Health Information and Registration Form for all campers and staff, including a Physician Form signed by a physician or nurse practitioner.
-It is mandatory that a properly completed form be submitted, prior to camp, for each camper and staff member attending camp.
+A properly completed form must be submitted, prior to camp, for each camper and staff member attending camp.
 The health history form includes any current health issues/needs, past medical history, allergy information, and names of the camper's health care providers.
-All emergency medical treatment consent forms for campers are copied in duplicate - one copy is retained by the Medical Director and the other by Camp Director.
-All health information forms will be stored for the time period required by Illinois law.
+All emergency medical treatment consent forms for campers are copied in duplicate - one copy is retained by the Medical Director and the other by the Camp Director.
+All health information forms will be stored for the time required by Illinois law.